vigosan/portfolio/_posts/react-hook-scrollability.md

 datetime: '2024-02-05'
 ---

-# Building a Custom React Hook for Scroll Detection

 Recently, we faced a feature request for a project, we needed to display a scroll icon when a fixed-height div element had scrollable content and hide the icon when there was no scrollable content.
 Moreover, the content within the div